GenEpi-GenPhySE/circDetector/AnnotationRules.md

 #### Intronic circRNAs: Lariat-derived intronic circRNA and intron circle  (Class: Intronic)
   - both junctions are located within a single intron
   - the 5' junction must precisely correspond to the 5' intron donor site
   - the 3' junction must be compatible with a circularization event limited by the branch point (less than ~60 base pair away from the 3' intron acceptor site)
+  This class contains no circRNA classified as Exonic

 #### Sub-exonic circRNAs from mono-exonic genes  (Class: SubExo-meg)
    - Both junctions are located within a single exon [class-3]